Pennsylvania Route 61: Northumberland and Snyder counties

 PA 61 enters Mount Carmel Township in Northumberland County and reaches a pair of jughandles at the county line before continuing west through forested areas.
 The route enters the borough of Mount Carmel and becomes two-lane undivided East 5th Street, lined with homes.
 PA 61 turns north onto four-lane South Market Street, passing residences and businesses.
 The road becomes North Market Street at the intersection with East 3rd Street.
 The route turns west onto two-lane East Mount Carmel Avenue and is lined with homes.

 The road name changes to West Mount Carmel Avenue after the intersection with North Oak Street.
-PA 61 turns north onto North Poplar Street and crosses back into Mount Carmel Township, curving west and widening to a four-lane unnamed road that passes north of the residential community of Atlas.
-The road heads past businesses and crosses PA 54 in the community of Strong.
+PA 61 turns north onto North Poplar Street and crosses back into Mount Carmel Township, curving west and widening to a four-lane unnamed road that passes north of Atlas.
+The road heads past businesses and crosses PA 54 in Strong.
 The route passes north of homes in Strong as Front Street before it runs through wooded areas with some residential and commercial development.
 PA 61 heads into the borough of Kulpmont, becoming Chestnut Street and running past homes and businesses.

 The road narrows to two lanes and runs through the commercial downtown of Kulpmont before running through more residential areas.
 The route leaves Kulpmont for Coal Township and becomes an unnamed four-lane road, passing through forested areas with some businesses.
-PA 61 passes to the north of the community of Ranshaw and comes to a partial cloverleaf interchange with the western terminus of PA 901, which provides access to Ranshaw along with the community of Coal Run to the north.
-Following this interchange, the road continues through wooded areas and businesses, with several intersections controlled by jughandles, passing north of the community of Marshallton.
-The route enters the city of Shamokin and becomes two-lane undivided Mt.
+PA 61 passes to the north of Ranshaw and comes to a partial cloverleaf interchange with the western terminus of PA 901, which provides access to Ranshaw along with Coal Run to the north.

+Following this interchange, the road continues through wooded areas and businesses, with several intersections controlled by jughandles, passing north of Marshallton.
+The route enters Shamokin and becomes two-lane undivided Mt.
 Carmel Street, heading northwest into residential areas.
 PA 61 turns west onto East Sunbury Street and runs past more homes and a few businesses, curving southwest.

 The road becomes West Sunbury Street at the North 8th Street intersection and comes to a junction with the northern terminus of PA 125.
 From here, the route passes more development and turns northwest onto North 6th Street.